 Our school day ends at 3.00pm.
-The children from Cherry and Pear classes will be brought outside via the front entrance of our Reception building while Apple and Peach classes will come through to the side gate with the class teacher.
-The children will not be released unless the appointed adult is there to receive them.
-If a different person is to collect your child you must let us know in advance, preferably in person at the beginning of the school day.
+Children will be released from their respective classrooms and only when an appointed adult is there to receive them.
+If a different person is to collect your child you must let us know in advance, via the school office email.